regexpressyourself/OrderUp-HookUp/README.md

 ## Introduction

-OderUp HookUp is a stripped down front end for Yelp's API, with mobile-first design principles at the forefront.
+OrderUp HookUp is a stripped down front end for Yelp's API, with mobile-first design principles at the forefront.
 OrderUp HookUp is meant to be a general-purpose food finder, giving you a map, phone number, photo, and category for nearby restaurants.
 The simple, intuitive design makes it easy to quickly see what's nearby and decide on what to eat.

 ## Getting Started